Randomized Block Coordinate DC Programming: Related Work

-\cite{kumar2017convergence} analyzed the convergence guarantees of the EM algorithm from a majorization-minimization perspective.
+{Kumar and Schmidt}~\cite{kumar2017convergence} analyzed the convergence guarantees of the EM algorithm from a majorization-minimization perspective.
 Assuming that the surrogate optimization problems are strongly convex, they established that EM converges at a rate of $\mathcal{O}(1/k)$ in terms of the squared gradient norm of the negative log-likelihood.
 However, this strong convexity assumption may not hold in general, even for exponential family distributions.

-In a recent work, \cite{Kunstner2020HomeomorphicInvarianceOE} studied the non-asymptotic convergence of EM for exponential family distributions by drawing a connection to mirror descent, establishing a convergence rate of $\mathcal{O}(1/k)$ in Kullback-Leibler divergence and linking it to first-order stationarity through Bregman divergences.
+{More recently, Kunstner et al.}~\cite{Kunstner2020HomeomorphicInvarianceOE} studied the non-asymptotic convergence of EM for exponential family distributions by drawing a connection to mirror descent, establishing a convergence rate of $\mathcal{O}(1/k)$ in Kullback-Leibler divergence and linking it to first-order stationarity through Bregman divergences.